2609 Queensway Prince George, B.C. V2L 1N3 Tel: (250) 563-1236 Member Login

 Affordability by Community

-Our members are committed to improving the Quality of Life in their communities.
+Our members are committed to improving the quality of life in their communities.
 The BC Northern Real Estate Board supports growth which encourages economic vitality, provides housing opportunities, and builds communities with good schools and safe neighbourhoods.
 The REALTOR® members of the BC Northern Real Estate Board serve the real estate needs of the communities from Fort Nelson in the north to 100 Mile House in the south and from the Alberta border to Haida Gwaii.

 -30-